-“Horses do not judge humans, but they do pick up on our most subtle intentions,” writes Tim Hayes in Riding Home: The Power of Horses to Heal.
+“Horses do not judge humans, but they do pick up on our most subtle intentions,” writes Tim Hayes in his equine therapy book Riding Home: The Power of Horses to Heal.
 “A person, with or without the assistance of an equine therapist, can see himself or herself reflected back from the behavior of a horse.
 A horse will consistently mirror back the exact feelings, attitudes, and intentions of a human even through the slightest interaction.”

 A horse can instantly pick up on your intentions and emotions; how he responds to you can help you discover who you are and what you are presenting to the world.
 In this post, I’ll share a couple examples of how equine therapy helps people move through the grieving process.
 I’ll also share my own experience with Jackson – he’s a horse who lives on the acreage where my mom’s group home is.

-“Any species that depends on living in groups in order to survive must be able to get along with the members of the group,” writes Tim Hayes in How Horses Heal Our Emotional Wounds.
+“Any species that depends on living in groups in order to survive must be able to get along with the members of the group,” writes Tim in How Horses Heal Our Emotional Wounds.
 “To promote social harmony and keep the herd together, horses possess a number of evolutionary hardwired qualities.
 These include: being accepting, tolerant, kind, respectful, honest, fair, nonjudgmental, compassionate, and forgiving.
 All of these innate equine qualities are also utilized when a horse interacts with a human.”

 Horses are extremely sensitive to human emotions.
 They mirror our feelings, providing us with feedback when we work with them.
 Equine therapy gives people the chance to do exercises such as coaxing a horse to come to us, or walking them through an obstacle course.

 We need to be calm for the horses to comply.
 This article focuses on the emotional and psychological benefits of equine therapy for the grieving process, but horses have been extremely helpful for people with physical or mental challenges.